abicas/AzureCalculatorUtils/README.md

 Among the features that were missing:
 - Collapse All Items button
 - Expand All Items button
-- Mass Change Region
+- Batch Change Region
-- Mass change On-demand to Reserved Instances
+- Batch Change Reservation (On-demand to Reserved Instances)
-- among others...

 This userscript is the consequence of those needs on a daily basis.
 Please contribute with your insights as well !